evidence-dev/evidence/sites/docs/pages/guides/usql-migration-guide.md

 The following sections explain what is changing in Evidence with Universal SQL.
 To jump straight to the migration steps, [click here](#migration-steps).

 ## Do I need to migrate my project?
-- If your `@evidence-dev/evidence` package version is < v24 then it has not yet been migrated, and we encourage you to do so as soon as is practical
+- If your `@evidence-dev/evidence` package version is `&lt; v24` then it has not yet been migrated, and we encourage you to do so as soon as is practical
 - `v23` will continue to be supported for now (sunset date TBC) and will receive critical bugfixes during this period
 - If you're unsure what you need to do, or if you need help, [reach out to us on Slack](https://slack.evidence.dev) in the `#migration` channel